hanabi/hanabi.github.io/README.md

   * The 1 that was played was originally *Finessed* from a clue that happened BEFORE the number 1 clue.
   * The 1 that was played had some unique positive or negative color information on it and could potentially lead into someone else's hand.
   * The 1 that was skipped over is known to be bad from contextual information.
 (See *The Stale 1's Clue* section.)
 * Note that *Order Chop Moves* ONLY apply to unknown 1's.
-If you play any other cards out of order, then it does not mean anything special.
-(This simplies things a bit, since playing other cards out of order can be difficult to interpret.)
+If you play any other unknown cards out of order, then it does not mean anything special.

 ### Trash Order Chop Move